Supplementing Recurrent Neural Networks with Annealing to Solve Combinatorial Optimization Problems: Optimization Problems

 We now focus our attention on the optimization problems we tackle using the VCA algorithm.
 The first one is NSP which belongs to the class of scheduling problems in the field of operations research, and it is known to be NP-hard \cite{osogami2000classification}.
 NSP aims to assign nurses to specific shifts in a hospital under a set of imposed constraints.
 The imposed constraints make it hard to find satisfactory solutions to the problem.
 In this work, we apply VCA to the formulation of NSP introduced in Ref. \cite{ikeda2019application}.

 In this formulation, we have the following constraints: the hard nurse constraint, the hard shift constraint, and the soft nurse constraint.
 The hardness determines the importance of respecting the constraint.
 The hard nurse constraint requires that no nurse works for two consecutive shifts as they require sufficient rest after a shift.
 The hard shift constraint emphasizes the need to deploy enough nurses to handle a given shift.
-Finally, the soft nurse constraint aims for solutions to come up with an even distribution of nurses assigned to shifts.
+Finally, the soft nurse constraint favors solutions with an even distribution of nurses assigned to shifts.
 In our paper, the terms 'shift' and 'day' are synonymous.

 To better understand NSP, we take a look at what defines such a problem.
 In a hospital, we have $N$ individual nurses given by $n \in \{1,\dots,N\}$ and $D$ working days given by $d \in \{1,\dots,D\}$.
 A solution to the NSP problem could be represented by a matrix